davidcorton/archSeries/README.md

 **Returns:**
 A data table giving the sum of weight for each group, for each bin in each repeat, for both the 'real' and 'dummy' simulations (plus columns for rates of change, if RoC==TRUE).
 If `summ`=TRUE, a list containing the above and a second data table giving the specified quantiles of the full simulation results for each bin, again for both the 'real' and 'dummy' simulations (and for rates of change, if RoC=TRUE).

-###3. date.simulate
-Applies a simulation approach to estimate chronological distribution from given date ranges for a set of entities, for example representing discrete archaeological contexts or samples (this is again based on the procedure described by Crema (2011) and has advantages over `aorist` as set out in that paper).
-Optionally, the entities can be weighted, e.g. representing the number of items within a context or the volume of a soil sample.

-The function simulates a date (year) for each entity, assuming a uniform distribution within the limits of its date range, and places the results into chronological bins of a specified resultion.
-This process is repeated a specified number of times, allowing the number of points falling into each chronological bin to be estimated, with confidence intervals.
-Weights are applied **after** sampling, such that heavily weighted entities will tend to increase confidence intervals within their date ranges (this will typically be an appropriately conservative approach in an archaeological scenario).

-In future this function may be expanded to permit distributions other than uniform, although it is more likely these will end up as separate functions.

-**Arguments:**

-* `data` is a data table with (at least) two numeric columns called Start and End.
-If additional factor columns are provided, these can be used to filter the data using the `filter.field` and `filter.values` arguments, below.
-* `weight` is a numeric vector giving a weight for each context/entity (defaults to a constant of 1).
-* `filter` is a character vector indicating which rows should be included in analysis (defaults to NULL).
-It will be ignored if no "group" column is provided in 'data'.
-* `start.date` is a single numeric value for the start of the time period to be analysed (defaults to 0).
-* `end.date` is a single numeric value for the end end of the time period to be analysed (defaults to 2000).
-* `bin.width` is a single numeric value setting the resolution of the analysis, in years (defaults to 100).
-* `reps` is the number of times the simulation will be run (defaults to 100).

-* `RoC` is a logical value indicating whether rates-of-change should be calculated and appended to the output (defaults to FALSE).
-Nb. setting to TRUE will make the function much slower.

-**Returns:**
-A long-format data table giving the sum of weight for each bin in each repeat.

-**Also outputs (->>):**
-`breaks`: a numeric vector of breaks points.
-`params`: a character value summarising the arguments, for use in naming output files.

 ###4. dummy.simulate
 Simulates a 'dummy' chronological distribution within specified date limits by sampling from within a distribution defined by an input vector.
 Designed for use with date.simulate, particularly within wrapper functions like freq.simulate.
 The idea here is to simulate chronological distributions based on the same number of entities (with the same weights) as a date.simulate call, but unconstrained by the known date ranges.